Roneat ek: Concept Design

 There are several arguments regarding the shape of Roneat Ek.
 Some researchers argued that the shape of this musical instrument is modeled from the shape of Khmer river boat.
 The others believed that this musical instrument is resembled the peacock as its end khaols look like the peacock's tail when spreads.
 However, according to the Khmer ancient musical specialists, the Cambodian Roneat Ek shape is representing the Naga or dragon as the stand supporting the instrument body representing two entwining nagas' tails, the body of Roneat Ek represents two diverging nagas, the two end khaols of it representing two hooding nagas, and the note bars represent nagas' scales.

 According to Ouknha Moha Thipadei Meas Ni, the chief of Cambodian Royal Orchestra "His grandfather said this Roneat genre is a Khmer invention since ancient times.
 First, Khmer people took the bamboo bars used in house construction cutting into short pieces and strike them to make sound for entertainment.
-Later, the bamboo pieces were tied and laced in order, then stretched out and suspended.Then, the set of laced bamboo bars was placed on the naga-shaped body carved from wood and the later body of Roneat still represent naga as the Khmer people praised and worshiped nagas [since ancient time].
-The instrument of Roneat Ek was accompanied with the Khmer pin sine the early time when pin was introduced to Cambodia."
+Later, the bamboo pieces were tied and laced in order, then stretched out and suspended.
+Then, the set of laced bamboo bars was placed on the naga-shaped body carved from wood and the later body of Roneat still represent naga as the Khmer people praised and worshiped nagas [since ancient time].
+The instrument of Roneat Ek was accompanied with the Khmer pin since the early time when pin was introduced to Cambodia."
 This explanation is quite relevant because nagas have been praised and worshiped in Cambodian society since ancient time and naga is even believed to be associated with Khmer national origin.

 In other explanation, according to Cambodian traditional musicians, Roneat Ek itself represents female naga or dragon where Roneat Thung represents male naga in which both nagas have to be next to one another or pairing as accompanied in Khmer traditional orchestras.